jzy3d/jzy3d-api/jzy3d-emul-gl/README.md

 policy.renderingRateLimiter = new RateLimiterAdaptsToRenderTime();
 // This is the rendering time above which dynamic optimizer will trigger according to options policy.optimizeForRenderingTimeLargerThan = 100;//ms
+// If optimizer active, allow -or not- to disable faces of the surface polygons and only draw wireframe colored with face edge colors.
+Very good looking, fast rendering.
+Keep default value policy.optimizeWithFace = true;
 // If optimizer active, allow -or not- to disable HiDPI (2D items such as colorbars and overlay may "bump").
 Not satisfying visually so just keep default value policy.optimizeWithHiDPI = false;
 // If optimizer active, allow -or not- to disable wireframe of surface to be displayed.
 Not impacting performance so just keep default value policy.optimizeWithWireframe = false;
-// If optimizer active, allow -or not- to disable faces of the surface polygons and only draw wireframe colored with face edge colors.
-Very good looking, fast rendering. policy.optimizeWithFace = true;

 // Apply this policy (or your override of this policy) to the adaptive mouse controller AdaptiveMouseController mouse = (AdaptiveMouseController)chart.addMouseCameraController();